molnarszilard/GIPC_rele/README.md

-GIPC_rele

-mkdir data

-mkdir results
+Representation Learning for point clouds using geometry images

+This repo contains the code for training the VAE based geometry image generator method, including hyperparameter tuning with RayTune.

+Inside the folder create 'data' and 'results' folders.

+In hyperparam.ini you can configure the parameters.

+To use ray_tune, install the package, and set up the parameters in the main.py file.

 Download the ModelNet dataset, convert it to gim images You can use https://github.com/sinhayan/learning_geometry_images with matlab to do it.
+Set up the path to it.

 Run main.py to train
-In hyperparam.ini you can configure the parameters.
-To use ray_tune, install the package, and set up the parameters in the main.py file.

 To test it, run testing.py file.